Providing information and support to families caring for a child with an undiagnosed or rare genetic condition.

 Below you will find a complete list of SWAN’s support and information services.

-Receive help when you need it with our dedicated phone service (0404 280 441), available Monday to Friday 9.00am – 5.00pm.
+Receive help when you need it with our dedicated phone service, available Monday to Thursday 9.00am – 5.00pm.
+You can reach Heather on 0404 280 441 (M, T and Th) or Ant on 0466 122 290 (M and W).
 If you can’t get through, please leave a message and we will return your call as soon as we can.

 Our dedicated Telehealth Patient Pathways Nurse provides free and confidential information support to SWAN families in Australia.
 To make an appointment, please complete the booking form or call 1300 755 050.
 The patient pathways nurse can help with questions or concerns you may have about your child.
 They can assist by:

 Meet with other SWAN families at in-person gatherings and events held across Australia.
 Connect with other parents over a meal, a low-key morning catch-up or an afternoon tea in the park.
 Our informal gatherings are many and varied.
 We can even connect you with other SWAN families in your area so that you can arrange your own local catch-up.
 Upcoming catch-ups are listed on our website.
 Sign up to our newsletter and we’ll let you know about events near you.